Camp Deerhorn Covid-19 Guidebook

-We are strongly suggesting that fathers get the Covid vaccine, if possible, before attending Deerhorn.
+All fathers must be fully vaccinated before attending Deerhorn.
 Once families arrive at Deerhorn, they should plan to stay at Deerhorn for the duration of camp.
 For more info on other Covid policies, including bathhouses and dining, please see those sections of the Guidebook.

 Camp Deerhorn’s daily schedule during the camper-only sessions will remain mostly the same.
 We will continue to provide 12 activities with campers attending 6 per day.
 At the beginning of each session, counselors will explain any changes that may take place at each activity to ensure ultimate safety.
 Deerhorn hockey has been cancelled for summer 2021 to limit out-of- camp exposure.